Liisjak/Chess-Object-Detection-YOLOv4/README.md

 I wrote the smartphone application in Flutter, which is a toolkit that allows compiling code to both Android and iOS devices.

-### Code and instructions for application coming soon...
+### Code and instructions for application currently unavailable.

 # Future ideas and projects: